Pumpkin Facts and Trivia

 Pumpkins are believed to have originated in Central America.
 Seeds from pumpkin plants have been found in Mexico, dating back over 7000 years to 5500 B.C.

-Early settlers made pumpkin pie by filling a hollowed out pumpkin shell with milk, honey and spices, then baking it.
-Whether they learned this from Native Americans is not known.
+Early settlers made pumpkin pie by filling a hollowed-out pumpkin shell with milk, honey, and spices.
+Then, they baked it.
+However, whether they learned this from Native Americans is not known.

 Also see: The History of the Jack O’Lantern